TESOL Quarterly

 TESOL Quarterly is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of TESOL International Association.
 It covers English language teaching and learning, standard English as a second dialect, including articles on the psychology and sociology of language learning and teaching, professional preparation, curriculum development, and testing and evaluation.
-The editors-in-chief are Charlene Polio and Peter De Costa, both at Michigan State University.
+The Editor-in-Chief is Jim McKinley (University College London), and the Senior Associate Editor is Sihan Zhou (The Chinese University of Hong Kong).
 TESOL also publishes TESOL Journal.

-According to the Journal Citation Reports, the journal had a 2016 impact factor of 2.056, ranking it 14th out of 182 journals in the category "Linguistics" and 34th out of 235 journals in the category "Education & Educational Research".
-There has been a substantial increase in the past three years under the editorial leadership of previous editors, Brian Paltridge and Ahmar Mahboob, both of the University of Sydney: the 2015 impact factor was 1.513, and 2014 impact factor was 0.940.
+According to the Journal Citation Reports, the journal had a 2025 impact factor of 5.1, ranking it 16th out of 312 journals in the category "Linguistics" and 46th out of 762 journals in the category "Education".